opendatalabcz/speech2text/README.md

 ./train_custom.sh &
 ```

-Since all the ouputs are being redirected to a file, it's preferable if you execute the command in the background (as shown above).
+Since all the ouputs are being redirected to a file, it's preferable that you execute the command in the background (as shown above).
 The log file name is printed on standard output and it is located in the current folder with *.log* extension and current date/time name.
 You can watch the progress using:
 ```
 tail -f log_file
 ```